SmokeyDev/fighterjet-hud/readme.md

 ![Blue Version](https://i.imgur.com/CYWNh13.png)

 ## TO DO:
-- [ ] enchance missile alerts (I counld't find a right native to make it a proper way)
+- [ ] enchance missile alerts (I couldn't find a right native to make it a proper way)
 - [ ] optimize the script a bit
 - [ ] maybe some community suggestions